xDarkScripter/AnnexLua/Core/Functions.md

 # Core.Functions
 Library functions that can only be accessed through the Core and are unable to be imported.
+These functions may alter your script's environment.

 ## Core:import
 **Core:import([table])**